zenparsing/esdown/docs/features.md

 ### Comprehensions ###

-*This feature might be removed from ES6*
+*Warning: this feature might be removed from ES6*

-Comprehensions provide a consice way to iterate over some collection.
+Comprehensions provide a concise way to iterate over some collections.

 Array comprehensions: